gsass1/Totally-Not-A-Virus/README.md

 1. Upload all files in 'Backend' to a web server with PHP.

-2. Change the server URLs in the following file:
-   /Hax/Hax/Settings.h

-3. Use CMake to generate a project file for your Visual Studio version.
+2. Use CMake to generate a project file for your Visual Studio version.

+3. (Optional) Change charset in project settings to Unicode.

+4. Change the server URLs in the following file:
+   /Client/src/Settings.h

-4. Compile the project 'Hax' using Visual Studio.
+5. Compile the project using Visual Studio.
 Support for C++11 is required.